EBZebra/docs/edge/source/guide/configreference.md

 ## Engine
 ### EngineInUse
-If you are deploying a Webkit installation of EB to Windows CE6 or Windows Mobile 6.5 and above, you can select which engine to use (IE or Webkit) by editing this field in your `Config.xml` file.
-If you are deploying an IE only installation, Webkit will **not** be available as an option.
+Permits the selection of a rendering engine (IE or Webkit) when deploying a Webkit installation of Enterprise Browser to Windows CE6 or Windows Mobile 6.5 and above.
+If you are deploying an IE-only installation, Webkit will not be available as an option.

 **Possible Values**